 - The business profits of US Co, i.e. the Assignment fee, cannot be attributable in the absence of a PE in the form of LSP or any other place of business.
 Further, based on the facts on record, the Applicant does not constitute an agency PE for US Co in India under the Tax Treaty.

 - The amount of the Assignment fee received by US Co from the Applicant is in the nature of business profits that has accrued or arisen in India under the ITL.
 However, as US Co has no PE in India the same is not liable to be taxed in India as per the Tax Treaty.

 - The Applicant is not required to withhold tax under the ITL while making remittance to US Co as it has not derived any income chargeable to tax in India.

 The ruling affirms that consideration received for assignment of contractual rights should be treated as business profits not taxable in India, in the absence of the consideration being attributable to a PE of the transferor.

 The ruling also clarifies that insulating an Indian affiliate from business risks by a foreign company by itself would not militate against a principal-to principal relationship of the parties.
 As such terms are meant for the business interests of the parties, they cannot create a dependent agency relationship.

-There has been a recent controversy on whether withholding tax is applicable on all payments made to non-residents that are in the nature of income, regardless of the taxability in the hands of the recipient.
-Despite a recent unfavorable High Court ruling on this point, the AAR has affirmed that in the absence of the payment being taxable in India, there would not be any requirement to withhold tax.
+There has been a recent controversy on whether withholding tax is applicable on all payments made to non-residents that are in the nature of income, regardless of the tax ability in the hands of the recipient.
+Despite a recent unfavourable High Court ruling on this point, the AAR has affirmed that in the absence of the payment being taxable in India, there would not be any requirement to withhold tax.